 Medical treatment has helped children, like four-year-old Michael, who was suffering from a fever and loss of appetite.
 After being diagnosed with jaundice, Michael received medicine and was put on a special diet.
 His health improved and he is now healthy.

 Medical care is provided to children through CCFC's sponsorship program in India.
-Children also participate in educational health workshops on topics such as nutrition, sanitation and hygiene and HIV/AIDS awareness.
+Children also participate in educational health workshops on topics such as nutrition, sanitation and hygiene, as well as HIV/AIDS awareness.

-Investing in safe drinking water and sanitation means CCFC can help reduce disease and sickness, and shorten the time it takes to get water for cooking and cleaning — time children can better spend in school.
+Investing in safe drinking water and sanitation means CCFC can help reduce disease and sickness, shortening the time it takes to get water for cooking and cleaning — time children can better spend in school.

-In Roachmanagar, a coastal village in Tamil Nadu, India, wells that provide fresh water belong to just a few individuals.
-Many villagers, including children, are forced to choose between dirty, contaminated water and spending a great deal of time walking to fetch clean water.
+In Roachmanagar, a coastal village in Tamil Nadu, India, just a few individuals have fresh-water wells.
+Many villagers, including children, are forced to choose between dirty, contaminated water or spending a great deal of time walking to fetch clean water.

 By investing in water, dignity, equality and health are restored.